-2.2 The Proactive Supervision team identified AML control failings in relation to the firm's policies, controls and procedures (PCPs) being non-compliant and a lack of client and matter risk assessments (CMRAs) on client files.
+2.2 The Proactive Supervision team identified AML control failings in relation to the firm failing to document client and matter risk assessments (CMRAs) and having non-compliant policies, controls and procedures (PCPs).

-2.3 This resulted in a referral to our AML Investigations Team.
-During the investigation, historic breaches of the Money Laundering Regulations 2007 (MLRs 2007) were identified too.
+2.3 This resulted in a referral to our AML Investigations Team, where further enquiries were made in relation to compliance with the Money Laundering Regulations 2007 (MLRs 2007).